ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 {PANEL: Enabling Corax}

-Corax is an experimental feature, and is disabled by default.
+Corax is an experimental feature and is disabled by default.
 To use it, you must explicitly enable RavenDB's experimental features.

-* To enable experimental features **when RavenDB is already installed**:
+* To enable experimental features **when RavenDB is already installed** -
   Edit RavenDB's [configuration file](../../server/configuration/configuration-options#settings.json) and Enable [experimental features](../../server/configuration/core-configuration#features.availability).